Drag

 For the test execution, the integrated temperature sensors of the chamber are used to measure the temperature inside the thermal chamber in order to obtain a measure of the difference between the set temperature and the actual temperature.
 Moreover, communication cables are installed in order to interface with all devices from the satellite and gather data from them.
 For that, the satellite must be turned on during the test execution.
 The temperatures of the satellite components are measured using the integrated sensors inside of each device, while additional temperature sensors are placed on control points on the outside of the integrated spacecraft which are used as a reference for the profile.

-The table bellow provides a reference for the TVAC testing performed for SpaceX Falcon 9 rideshare missions, conducted at 8 cycles in total and taking into account ±5 degC from the acceptance envelope.
+The table below provides a reference for the TVAC testing performed for SpaceX Falcon 9 rideshare missions, conducted at 8 cycles in total and taking into account ±5 degC from the acceptance envelope.

 Level Dwell time Duration